The Flying Fish model:

 – \(\delta\) represents the stabilizing influence of quantum knots on gravitational and inertial mass,

-– \(r\) is a spatial factor,
+– \(r\) is a spatial factor.

 These equations show that mass is not an intrinsic property but a dynamical result of interactions between spinor fields.
 Quantum nodes stabilize these interactions by reducing fluctuations and maintaining coherence in the system.
 This relation can be formalized using the effective gravitational Hamiltonian: